jasmin-software/dotnet_a2a_workshop/3. A2A Agent Implementation/README.md

 ![robot](robot.png)

 ## Setup
-Create a simple .NET web application with the following terminal window commands:
+In a new directory, create a .NET web application with the following terminal window commands:

 ``` bash
 dotnet new web -n '3.
 A2A Agent Implementation'